A Linear Time Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Abstract

 \section{Abstract}

-The Traveling Salesman Problem (TSP) in the two-dimensional Euclidean plane is among the oldest and most famous NP-hard optimization problems.
+The Traveling Salesman Problem (TSP) in the $d$-dimensional Euclidean space is among the oldest and most famous NP-hard optimization problems.
 In breakthrough works, Arora [J. ACM 1998] and Mitchell [SICOMP 1999] gave the first polynomial time approximation schemes.
-The running time of their approximation schemes was improved by Rao and Smith [STOC 1998] to $(1/\varepsilon)^{O(1/\varepsilon)} n \log n$.
-Bartal and Gottlieb [FOCS 2013] gave an approximation scheme of running time $2^{(1/\varepsilon)^{O(1)}} n$, which is optimal in $n$.
-Recently, Kisfaludi-Bak, Nederlof, and Węgrzycki [FOCS 2021] gave a $2^{O(1/\varepsilon)} n \log n$ time approximation scheme, achieving the optimal running time in $\varepsilon$ under the Gap-ETH conjecture.
-In our work, we give a $2^{O(1/\varepsilon)} n$ time approximation scheme, achieving the optimal running time both in $n$ and in $\varepsilon$ under the Gap-ETH conjecture.
+To improve the running time, Rao and Smith [STOC 1998] gave a randomized $(1/\varepsilon)^{O(1/\varepsilon^{d-1})}\cdot n\log n$ time approximation scheme.
+Bartal and Gottlieb [FOCS 2013] gave a randomized approximation scheme in $2^{(1/\varepsilon)^{O(d)}} n$ time, which is linear in $n$.
+Recently, Kisfaludi-Bak, Nederlof, and Węgrzycki [FOCS 2021] gave a randomized approximation scheme in $2^{O(1/\varepsilon^{d-1})} n \log n$ time, achieving a Gap-ETH tight dependence on $\varepsilon$.
+It is raised as a challenging open question by Kisfaludi-Bak, Nederlof, and Węgrzycki [FOCS 2021] whether a running time of $2^{O(1/\eps^{d-1})}n$ is achievable.
+We answer their question positively by giving a randomized $2^{O(1/\varepsilon^{d-1})} n$ time approximation scheme for Euclidean TSP.